ouripoupko/papers/trustless-web-of-trust.md

 ## Communities

-In order to identify a community over self sovereign identities, there are two requirements that should hold for each identity:
+In order to define a community over self sovereign identities, there are two requirements that should hold for each identity:
 1. The identity should be truthful, meaning that it should represent an individual that is in this community (same as question 1 above)
 2. The identity should be unique, meaning that there is no other identity within this community that represents the same individual